 So now back to the apartment dilemma.
 The firmer beds can be a hassle to move just due to the sheer mass and heaviness of it.
 At home, it is nice to have a bed just out of formality.
 But as a college student living in the apartments, all we want is what does the job and is cheap.
 So what did I do?

 A firmer, wooden bed is equivalent to sleeping on the floor.
 Pretty simple right?
 Unfortunately, the floor can be too hard and dirty so we may need some type of cover/cushion.
 A yoga mat or blanket can be good options.
 You might want to avoid the thin ones so the hardness of the floor doesn’t get to you.
 Some areas of our body have bony prominences (less cushion) so that is no fun either.

 (As an Amazon Associate I earn from qualifying purchases)

 Here is what I use: a futon mattress.
 It is about 3 inches thick and feels as if you are sleeping on a regular firm bed but…without the bed.
-When you do not need it anymore, you can just roll it up and tie it into a bundle with the straps attached to the mattress.
+When you do not need it anymore, you can just roll it up and clip the straps attached to the mattress.
 On move in/out day, that will be the bed you will be bringing to/from your apartment.
 Otherwise, you would need to rent a truck and bring people to help with moving a heavy mattress, heavy bed frames, various tools, etc. (This was from experience.)